 - Bump or sequential

 - Up to the longest brads in any brad gun available: 2+1/8

 We liked the narrow nose on this gun for accuracy and the fact that there is no need to add oil: this is nice.
 Comes with a case and extra tips that are supposed to not mark your work-piece.

 Budget Best Brad Nailer for the Money

 You may not have heard of WEN, but they have been around.
 This particular gun sells a lot and people give very positive feedback.
-Nothing fancy but amazing price and about 2000 excellent reviews at time of publication.
-They give the option to have just the nailer (not the dual gun that shoots staples) at a higher price: wha the wha?
-Yep.
+Nothing fancy but amazing price and about 6000 excellent reviews at the time of publication.

 A Budget Model Wins our “Most Versatile Award”:

 The budget choice is also an excellent brand in nailers: the Wen 18-Gauge shoots flooring staples and brads up to 2”.